-"Charlie, it's not real, it's just... robot parts," she said, but Charlie pulled away from Marla, still in a panic, and smacked her head into a cardboard box.
-She cried out, startled, then the box overturned and eyes the size of fists fell to the ground like rain, showering down with a clatter and rolling everywhere, covering the floor.
-Charlie stumbled and stepped on one of the hard plastic orbs, and her feet went out from under her.
-She grabbed at a shelf and missed, and fell on her back, landing with a thud that took the wind out of her.
-Stunned and gasping, she looked up: there were eyes everywhere, not just on the floor, but in the walls.
+"Charlie, it's not real, it's just ... robot parts," she said, but Charlie pulled away from Marla, still in a panic, and smacked her head into a cardboard box.
+She cried out, startled, as the box overturned.
+Eyes the size of fists fell to the ground like rain, showering down with a clatter and rolling everywhere, covering the floor.
+Charlie stumbled and stepped on one of the hard plastic orbs, sending her feet out from under her.
+She grabbed at a shelf, missed, and fell on her back, landing with a thud that took the wind out of her.

+Stunned and gasping, she looked up.
+There were eyes everywhere, not just on the floor, but in the walls.
 They looked out at her from the dark, deep-socketed, shadowed eyes peering down from the shelves all around her.
 She stared, unable to look away.
 "Charlie, come on."
 Marla was there, kneeling anxiously over her.
-She grabbed Charlie's arm again and pulled until Charlie was upright again.
+She grabbed Charlie's arm again and pulled until Charlie was upright.
 Charlie still did not have her breath back, and as she inhaled thinly, she began to cry.
 Marla hugged her tightly, and Charlie let her.

-"It's okay, it's okay," Marla whispered, as Charlie tried to calm herself, looking around the store room for distraction.
+"It's okay, it's okay," Marla whispered as Charlie tried to calm herself, looking around the storeroom for distraction.

 It's not real, she told herself.
-They were in a store room, just a closet, and these were all spare parts.
-The air was thick with dust, and it tickled at her nose and throat as it poured off the shelves, still unrestful.
+They were in a storeroom, just a closet, and these were all spare parts.
+The air was thick with dust, and it tickled at her nose and throat as it poured off the shelves restlessly.
 The rest of the group dropped through the skylight one by one; John came last, landing in the middle of the room with a thump.
 Jessica sneezed.